LuaDist-core/git2travis/README.md

 ## Configuration

-Git2Traviscan be configured by specifying several environment variables described below.
+Git2Travis can be configured by specifying several environment variables described below.

 - `GIT2TRAVIS_REPO_PATH` - the directory with all the repositories (defaults to `data/repos`)